srvrguy/recaptcha-for-smf/README.md

 License
 -------
-This code is licensed under the terms of the original Simple Machines License.
+This code is licensed under the terms of the Modified BSD License.
 SMF code used in this mod is copyright Simple Machines.
 All original code is copyright Michael Johnson.

 The reCAPTCHA PHP library is licensed under the MIT license.